Skip to main content

 Requirements of the Magnuson-Moss Act

-2. Warrantors must state certain information about the coverage of the warranty in a single, clear, and easily readable document.
+• Warrantors must state certain information (listed in 15 U.S.C. § 2302) about the warranty coverage in a single, clear, and easily readable document.

-3. Warrantors or sellers must ensure that warranty is available where the warranted consumer product is sold so consumers can read the warranty before buying.
+• Warrantors or sellers must ensure the warranty is available where the warranted consumer product is sold so consumers can read the warranty before buying.

 The warranty title requirement applies to all written warranties on consumer products costing more than $10.
 The disclosure and pre-sale warranty availability requirements apply to all written warranties on consumer products costing more than $15.